-I’m Holly Whitfield, and I’ve lived in Memphis for eight years as of August 2013.
-I moved here to go to the University of Memphis and stayed.
+I’m Holly Whitfield, and I’ve lived in Memphis for ten years as of August 2015.
+I moved here to go to The University of Memphis and stayed.
 Before I came to I Love Memphis, I had gigs as a magazine editor, freelance writer, and graphic designer.

 Why do you love Memphis?

 I’ve watched Memphis take many steps forward (some big, some small) during my time here, and it’s inspiring to see that continue every day.
 There are loads of creative people here doing all kinds of great things, whether it’s art, entrepreneurship, nonprofit work, food, sports, music, science…I could go on.
 Because we’re a mid-sized city, I think it’s easier to be an influencial part of a community.